kwonus/Quelle/Quelle-AVX.md

 **Negating search-terms Example:**

-Consider a query for all passages that contain a word neginning with "Lord", followed by any word that is neither a verb nor an adverb:
+Consider a query for all passages that contain a word beginning with "Lord", followed by any word that is neither a verb nor an adverb:

 %span = 15 "Lord\* -:/v/ & -:/adv/"